matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 About the situation

 - Deadlines?
 Which side is under more pressure to conclude negotiations quickly?
 - Are there any precedents that could benefit you?
-(Or not?)
+(Or work against you?)
 - What would you like to avoid talking about?
 What will you say if they bring it up?